So the 2014 Goodwood Festival of Speed begins tomorrow (Thursday the 26th of June).

 Why put a screen between you and your life?
 It’s isolating enough when you’re alone in front of a computer, but now we’re doing it even when out among the swarm.
 What are we doing with all of these must-film-every-second videos, anyway?
 Has anyone actually ever watched one?
 Does anyone think the grandstand cinematographer at the Grand Prix is going to sit in front of his computer and gape at it again, ever?

-The technology exists that allows us to film or photograph every waking moment — an amazing concert, your son’s first football match, that spectacular air show, but as Jeff Goldblum says in Jurassic Park, “Just because we can do something, it doesn’t mean we should.”
-Wouldn’t your kid rather look over to the sidelines and see you cheering uncontrollably over his big goal than flashing a feeble thumbs up while trying to keep the image steady?
+The technology exists that allows us to film or photograph every waking moment — a fantastic concert, your son’s first football match, that spectacular air show, but as Jeff Goldblum says in Jurassic Park, “Just because we can do something, it doesn’t mean we should.”
+Wouldn’t your kid prefer to look over to the sidelines and see you cheering uncontrollably over his big goal than flashing a feeble thumbs up while trying to keep the image steady?